namathew7/ds6/README.md

 ### Stakeholders

-1. TTC Operations, Planning, and Data Teams: Build predictive models and use the insights to optimize streetcar schedules.
+1. TTC Operations, Planning, and Data Team: Build predictive models and use the insights to optimize streetcar schedules.
 2. TTC Communications Team: Use insights to communicate accurate delay information.
 3. TTC Human Resources Team: Apply findings to staffing and hiring decisions.
 4. TTC Business Strategy & Insights Team: Leverage results to inform new route planning or network design.